Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 A relational database organizes data into tables.
-Data in one table can link to data in other tables to create relationships—hence, the relational part of the name. row is an entry and columns are the attributes of an entry TheData schema is fixed.
+Data in one table can link to data in other tables to create relationships—hence, the relational part of the name. row is an entry and columns are the attributes of an entry The Data schema is fixed.
 After the database is operational, it becomes difficult to change the schema.
+OLTP

+Features:
+- Auto-scaling capability for Storage
+- Supports read-replica
+- High Availability using a stand by database in other AZ

-Use Case
+Use Case:
 they’re at the core of many mission-critical application
 - Applications that have a fixed schema
 - Applications that need persistent storage and follow the ACID principle: CRM, ERP, financial and commerce.